top of page

 The aim is to investigate and treat the cause of your symptoms.
 Even if there is no obvious cause for the symptoms we work with you to help you manage your symptoms so as to minimise, as much as possible, their impact on your quality of life.

 The clinic benefits from the expertise of gynaecologist Dr Simone Vella, who has a special interest in vulval disorders.
-The clinic also has access to a physiotherapist with a special interest in pelvic complaints also working at BMI Ross Hall Hospital.
+The clinic also has access to a physiotherapist with a special interest in pelvic complaints also working at Ross Hall Hospital.

 Home: About Us